-On February 9, 1972, a group calling themselves the “Graduate Student Union” published its first newsletter.
-In this newsletter the GSU explained their formation as a response to graduate students who felt that a group was needed on campus “to promote the welfare of graduate students by fighting increasing tuition costs, opposing racial or sexual discrimination in admissions and hiring, supporting graduate student grievances, and generally educating people as to the nature of graduate education and the status of graduate students at U.F.”
-The GSU held their first general membership meeting on October 4, 1972.
+In the early-1970s, graduate employees from across the University of Florida believed they could build their strength by forming a single organization to represent their interests.
+A group calling themselves the “Graduate Student Union” (GSU) published its first newsletter on February 9, 1972.
+In this newsletter GSU explained their formation as a response to graduate students who felt that a group was needed on campus “to promote the welfare of graduate students by fighting increasing tuition costs, opposing racial or sexual discrimination in admissions and hiring, supporting graduate student grievances, and generally educating people as to the nature of graduate education and the status of graduate students at U.F.”
+GSU held its first general membership meeting on October 4, 1972.

-In 1975, the GSU applied for recognition as a labor union and voted to affiliate with the United Faculty of Florida and the American Federation of Teachers (AFT).
-Immediately after filing for recognition, the Florida Board of Regents refused to negotiate with the graduate assistants.
+In 1975, GSU applied for recognition as a labor union and voted to affiliate with the United Faculty of Florida and the American Federation of Teachers (AFT).
+Immediately after filing for recognition, the Florida Board of Regents refused to negotiate with the graduate employees.
 GSU filed an appeal to the Florida Public Employee Relations Committee (PERC), which found in their favor.
 The Florida Board of Regents, however, quickly filed to appeal the PERC’s decision.

-From 2006-2011, GAU negotiated minimum stipend raises (for .5 FTE appointees) from $7,665 to $10,500.
-The 2014-2015 negotiating round was one of the most successful ones, with GAU negotiating stipend raises for continuing GAs (3.25%), as well as an increase in the minimum stipend (for .5FTE appointees) from $10,500 to $13,000.
-GAU built on this success in 2015, negotiating a flat raise of $430 for all GAs and fee relief of $50.
+In the years during and following the Great Recession, GAU has focused on ensuring graduate employees are not forced to live in poverty by negotiating continuous minimum stipend raises.
+The 2014-15 negotiating round was one of the most successful ones to date with GAU winning stipend raises for continuing graduate employees (3.25%), as well as a significant increase in the minimum stipend from $10,500 to $13,000 (for 0.5 FTE appointees).
+GAU built on this success in 2015, negotiating a flat raise of $430 for all graduate employees and fee relief of $50.
 With fees clearly stated in the contract as something negotiable between GAU and the administration, GAU will continue its efforts to negotiate a complete end to fees.